-Urban Systems Office is a London based architectural practice that employs innovative computational methodologies to deliver architectural and urban design solutions.
+Urban Systems Office is an architectural practice that employs innovative computational methodologies to deliver architectural and urban design solutions.

 Through maintaining collaborative links with leading academic institutions, Urban Systems pursues a rigorous research agenda and constantly searches to advance the ways by which we recognize, interpret and redefine the quality of our built environments.